Mikhail Gorbachev Pizza Hut commercial: Analysis

 Gorbachev has been described as a bystander to the drama occurring in the commercial.
 It has been described as a "beautiful film and weird advertisement" and as exploiting the shock value of having a former world leader appear.
 The ad also played on the fact that Gorbachev was far more popular outside Russia than inside it.

-As stated by Tom Derbyshire to Newshour, it was understood that Gorbachev was to be used as a controversial figure, one that would use the former Soviet leader's mixed reputation to spark debate, only then to be united by the American pizza, which to Tom, was a good thing.
+As stated by Tom Darbyshire to Newshour, it was understood that Gorbachev was to be used as a controversial figure, one that would use the former Soviet leader's mixed reputation to spark debate, only then to be united by the American pizza, which to Tom, was a good thing.
 It is said that the commercial reflects the mood of Russian society at the time, and has been known to be used in teaching.
 It highlights the differing ideologies between generations, with economic frustrations being at the forefront, Gorbachev is seen as the representative figure, as seen in the commercial.

 The commercial suggested that capitalism was better than communism because it made Pizza Hut possible.
 In 2012, Nadia Kaneva and Elza Ibroscheva wrote that Gorbachev's appearance in the Pizza Hut ad—as well as his appearance in a 2007 Louis Vuitton print ad for which he was photographed by Annie Leibovitz—symbolized "the passing of communism and the triumph of the new, capitalist, and consumerist order" with Gorbachev's transformation "into a commercial spokesman for powerful Western brands" and the "co-optation of [his] iconic status for marketing purposes" serving as an ironic symbol of "his irrelevance as a political figure in the post-communist context."